hoangduytran/blender-manual/manual/modeling/modifiers/generate/bevel.rst

       Only bevels edges whose angle of adjacent face normals plus the defined *Angle* is less than 180 degrees.
       Intended to allow you to bevel only the sharp edges of an object without affecting its smooth surfaces.
    :Weight:
-      Use each edge's bevel weight to determine the width of the bevel.
+      Use an attribute to determine the width of a bevel.
       When the bevel weight is 0.0, no bevel is applied.

-      See :doc:`here </modeling/meshes/editing/edge/edge_data>` about adjusting bevel weights.
+      Any attribute on the input mesh can be chosen.
+By default the `bevel_weight_edge` and `bevel_weight_vert` attributes adjusted in :doc:`edit mode </modeling/meshes/editing/edge/edge_data>` are used.
+      For convenience, the modifier lists the attributes from the original mesh in the dropdown, but attributes created by previous modifiers can also be used.
+Attributes with non-matching :ref:`domains <attribute-domains>` or :ref:`types <attribute-data-types>` will be automatically interpolated to the correct type.
    :Vertex Group:
       Use weights from a vertex group to determine the width of the bevel.
       When the vertex weight is 0.0, no bevel is applied.